Women in Church history: Reformation and Baroque period

-A general tenet of the Protestant reformers was that Marian devotion and the 'cult of Mary" and the "cult of saints" should be rejected.
+A general tenet of the Protestant reformers was that Marian devotion (the "cult of Mary") and the "cult of saints" should be rejected.
 Thus, in the communities of Europe and North America that adopted Protestantism, the centuries-old rituals and theology associated with Mary and formal sainthood that had been built up by the Catholic tradition were largely expunged in the aftermath of the Reformation.
 Apart from convents being closed, images of Mary were in many cases torn down or decapitated.

-The Catholic Church meanwhile, responded to the Reformation with the Counter Reformation, which included a series of wars as well as exuberant baroque architecture and art was embraced as an affirmation of the faith and new seminaries and orders were established to lead missions to far off lands The importance of Marian devotion within Catholic life was kept firmly in place.
+The Catholic Church meanwhile, responded to the Reformation with the Counter Reformation, which included a series of wars as well as exuberant baroque architecture and art.
+It was embraced as an affirmation of the faith, and new seminaries and orders were established to lead missions to far off lands.
+The importance of Marian devotion within Catholic life was kept firmly in place.
 Thus a new divide had arisen in Christianity: on the one hand Catholicism and Orthodoxy maintained Mary's place in Christian art and ritual; while on the other side, the new Protestant churches greatly reduced her significance.
 Many women were martyred during the Counter-Reformation, including the Guernsey Martyrs, three women martyred for Protestantism in 1556.
 One woman was pregnant and gave birth while being burned, the child was rescued but then ordered to be burned as well.
-Still other women, such as those living in the Defereggen Valley, were stripped of their children so they could be raised in Catholic in an institution.
+Still other women, such as those living in the Defereggen Valley, were stripped of their children so they could be raised Catholic in an institution.

 Renaissance and Baroque art produced new depictions of women in Christian art.
 According to Kenneth Clarke, while Mary had been in the Middle Ages "the supreme protectress of civilization" who had "taught a race of tough and ruthless barbarians the virtues of tenderness and compassion", during the Renaissance, Mary "became also the human mother in whom everyone could recognise qualities of warmth and love and approachability".
 These human qualities were presented by Catholic artists like Raphael, in his Madonna and Child portraits representing Mary with the infant Jesus, and Michelangelo in his pieta statue, depicting Mary cradling the dead body of Jesus following his crucifixion.
 During the Baroque period, religious depictions of women in Catholic Europe became not only exuberant, but often highly sensual, as with the Ecstasy of Saint Teresa by Gian Lorenzo Bernini.